iRobotEducation/root-docs/README.md

 The iRobot Coding App is compatible with Bluetooth® Low Energy (BLE) devices running most major, up-to-date operating systems, including Android, Windows, Chrome OS, iOS and macOS.

-The iRobot Coding App can be downloaded from the [Apple App Store](https://apps.apple.com/app/id1524652548), [Google Play Store](https://play.google.com/store/apps/details?id=com.rootrobotics.rootcoding) or used online at [code.irobot.com](https://code.irobot.com/).
+The iRobot Coding App can be downloaded from the [Apple App Store](https://apps.apple.com/app/id1524652548)[^3], [Google Play Store](https://play.google.com/store/apps/details?id=com.rootrobotics.rootcoding)[^4], or used online at [code.irobot.com](https://code.irobot.com/).
 When connecting to your robot using the online [Web App](https://code.irobot.com/), please also ensure you are using a browser that supports Bluetooth® Low Energy (BLE) technology, such as Chrome or Edge.

-The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by iRobot is under license.
 All other trademarks mentioned are the property of their respective owners.

 </details>